julianidiart/notes/books/the-staff-engineers-path.md

 - **What’s Your Scope?**

+  > "If anything can be your problem, then it’s easy for everything to become your problem."

   - **Scope** defines the domain a staff engineer is responsible for, with the expectation of influencing both short- and long-term technical goals.
   - _Too broad_ a scope can _dilute impact_, while _too narrow_ a scope _risks missed opportunities_ and _overengineering_.

 - **What Shape Is Your Role?**

+  > "The work that’s most important will often be the work that nobody else sees."

   - Staff engineers may work deeply in one area or broadly across multiple teams, depending on their _style_ and the _organization's needs_.
   - Engineers need to _balance_ technical skills with product, project, and people management responsibilities as they grow in seniority.